 In October 2013, Turkey lifted rules banning women from wearing headscarves in the country's state institutions - with the exception of the judiciary, military and police.

-The governing AK Party, with its roots in Islam, said the ban meant many girls were being denied an education.
+The governing AK Party, which has Islamist roots, said the ban meant many girls were being denied an education.
 But the secular establishment said easing it would be a first step to allowing Islam into public life.

 That move came after pressure from the Danish People's Party (DPP), known for its anti-Muslim rhetoric, which has since called for the ban to be extended to include school teachers and medical personnel.